Eligamer5678/The-Dicey-Sprite-and-Tile-Maker/README.md

-*Note: This web app is designed for chromebooks & laptop touchpads, not mice.
-Panning will not work correctly with mice.*
+*Note: This web app is designed for chromebooks & laptop touchpads*

 # Controls